Plantar Fasciitis Is a Common Condition of Heel Pain

 Where Can I Find Help with Plantar Fasciitis?

-If you are suffering from plantar fasciitis, contact our podiatry clinic before what seems like a small issue becomes a chronic condition or a more complex injury.
-Our clinical team of experts in Singapore for plantar fasciitis treatment of injuries can help you find pain relief and get back to your everyday activities.
+If you are suffering from plantar fasciitis, contact our podiatry clinic before what seems like a minor issue becomes a chronic condition or a more complex injury.
+Our clinical team of experts in Singapore for plantar fasciitis treatment can help you find relief from pain and get back to your everyday activities.

-We offer a variety of plantar fasciitis treatments that can help reduce inflammation and promote healing in the damaged tissue.
-The Foot Practice’s integrative approach includes footwear analysis, biomechanics training, orthotic therapy, and other treatments customized for your needs.
+We offer a variety of plantar fasciitis treatments to reduce inflammation and promote healing of the damaged tissue.
+The Foot Practice’s integrative approach includes footwear analysis, biomechanics training, orthotic therapy, and other treatments customised for your needs.
 Contact The Foot Practice today to schedule an initial consultation with our experienced professionals in Singapore.